gSchool/ada-pre-course/01-pre-ada01/06-assignment-statements/06-assignment-statements.md

 ![pass by reference example](images/pass-by-reference-example.png)

+In the code above the `upcase!` method went to the memory address indicated by `name` and `other_name` and then changed every character at that location to an uppercase letter.
+This method changes, or mutates the values at that address.
+So it is often called a _mutator_ method.
+It's convention in Ruby to name methods with an `!` character if they change the data stored at the memory address, to give a hint to what they do.

 Similarly if two variables refer to the same hash or array, changing an element in one object will be reflected in the other.
+We will see this in later units.

 ```ruby
 list = ["Peter", "Paul", "Mary"]